AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 I am not a huge fan of semicolons, consider just using two sentences (but as this is a matter of opinion will not affect style grade) RESOLVED
 </div>

 The Fall 2017 Filter Constrictions subteam tested the CAG theory on a single-wire constriction flow cell.
-Camera recordings showed floc deposition at the constriction.
+Camera footage showed floc deposition at the constriction.
 Although flocs clearly deposited along the wire, it was unclear where on the wire's circumference they deposited.
 Figure 5 illustrates this.
 Also, after a sufficiently large volume of flocs deposited on the constriction, the accumulated flocs fell through the constriction as a unit [(Dokko et. al. 2017)](https://www.overleaf.com/read/gjkjdyvyhnxs#/41170384/).
 Members hypothesized this behavior to be equivalent to a StaRS filter's failure point [(Li et. al. 2017)](https://www.overleaf.com/6268224jmjfms#/21041070/).

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Cross-Section_wire_final.jpg?raw=true" width="60%"/>
 </p>

-**Figure 5**: The above image is a labeled diagram, not to scale, of the partial horizontal cross-section of the flow cell as developed by the Spring 2017 subteam.
+**Figure 5**: The above image is a labeled diagram (not to scale) of the partial horizontal cross-section of the flow cell as developed by the Spring 2017 subteam.
 Red arrows indicate the different locations that flocs may have deposited on the wire.
 Other flow cell components, such as the silicone spacer and tubes, are not depicted.

 <div class="alert alert-block alert-danger">
 Why was it unclear as to where the flocs deposited on the wire?
 RESOLVED
 </div>

-To facilitate further evaluation of the CAG theory, the Spring 2018 team aimed to construct and test new constriction designs.
+To further evaluate the CAG theory, the Spring 2018 team aimed to construct and test new constriction designs.

 ## Methods

 The Spring 2017 subteam developed an apparatus to model floc behavior at a sand filter's constrictions.
 Flocs, developed in a flocculator, were pumped through a flow cell with clear, acrylic walls.
 A camera recorded their behavior at a constriction in the flow cell.
 Such tests ran for durations up to an hour to observe short-term and long-term patterns, and ultimately to evaluate the CAG theory.

 The original flow cell's constriction was comprised of a 0.5 mm space created by a water-tight silicon spacer between two acrylic walls, across which a 0.3 mm diameter wire lay and created a 0.2 mm constriction between the flow cell's walls.
 Though the flocs were historically made of coagulant (a.k.a. polyaluminum chloride, PACl) and clay, the 2017 Filter Constrictions subteam exchanged clay for red dye #40.
 This increased floc visibility, attributed to color contrast in the camera footage.
-This flow cell design is illustrated in Figures A, B, and 11.
+This flow cell design is illustrated in Figures 1, 2, and 10.

 <div class="alert alert-block alert-danger">
 Are there any photos of the previous semester's set-up?
 I'm struggling to imagine it.
 RESOLVED